KateFayra/Threat_Intelligence/README.md

 This project also contains unit tests which have 93% code coverage.

+Note: If compiling from source, you will need to specify your API key for AbuseIPDB in AbuseIPDBQuery.cs and for Shodan in ShodanQuery.cs.
+The program will still function without the API keys, you will just be unable to retrieve results for those two queries.

 ### Future Improvements
 Additional features I would like to add: